Skip Ribbon Commands

 Collection of student enrolment data

 The VCAA collects personal information from students to manage their enrolment in the VPC.
 Personal information is collected from the student through the school or provider and entered on VASS, which retains information for all students enrolled in Victoria.
-A student record includes the student’s address and contact details, assessment details and any other information relating to their VPC status, for example any special provision.
+A student record includes the student’s address and contact details, assessment details and any other information relating to their VPC status, such as any special provision.

 The VCAA is a Victorian public sector agency and required to comply with the Privacy and Data Protection Act 2014 (Vic).